ikelin/bootstrap-datepicker/README.md

-# jQuery Dynamic List v2.0 #
+# Bootstrap Datepicker v1.0 #

-A jQuery UI Datepicker plugin with Twitter Bootstrap theme.
-It's based on jQuery UI 1.9.* and Twitter Bootstrap 2.*.
+A jQuery UI Datepicker widget with Twitter Bootstrap theme.
+It's based on jQuery UI 1.9.1 and Twitter Bootstrap 2.1.1.

 See demo page for more examples.